abacusorg/AbacusSummit/docs/data-access.rst

 Full Data on Tape
 ~~~~~~~~~~~~~~~~~
 Oak Ridge Leadership Computing Facility's `Constellation <https://www.olcf.ornl.gov/olcf-resources/rd-project/constellation-doi-framework-and-portal/>`_ portal hosts the full 2 PB AbacusSummit data set on the magnetic-tape-backed `High Performance Storage System (HPSS) <https://www.olcf.ornl.gov/olcf-resources/data-visualization-resources/hpss/>`_.
 HPSS offers high throughput, but high access latency.
-To amortize the latency, we aggregate the simulation files with coarse granularity, such that in most cases one must download an entire simulation's worth of halos, which is 6.6 TB for a ``base`` simulation.
+To amortize the latency, we aggregate the simulation files with coarse granularity, such that in most cases one must download many TB of data.
+For example, the halo catalogs for each simulation are in a single tarball (per simulation), which is 6.6 TB for a ``base`` simulation.

 The primary DOI of AbacusSummit is ``10.13139/OLCF/1811689``.
 This is a persistent identifer to the access information at the following URL, from where the AbacusSummit data may be browsed and downloaded via Globus: https://doi.ccs.ornl.gov/ui/doi/355